Eye Tracking: Objective Assessment for Mild Traumatic Brain Injury in Youth Athletes (2022-2023)

-In children, brain injury is so common that it is currently the leading source of injury and death.
-Sports-related concussions in children and adolescents (5-18 years) account for up to 60 percent of all pediatric concussions.
+In children, brain injury is so common that it is a leading source of disability and death.
+Sports-related concussions in children and adolescents (5-18 years) account for up to 60% of all pediatric concussions.

-Although mild traumatic brain injury (mTBI) is an important public health issue for both the general pediatric population and youth athletes, there are still many challenges in obtaining objective diagnoses of mTBI or quantifying the physiological implications of cumulative subconcussive (low-level) insults.
+Although mild traumatic brain injury (mTBI) is an important public health issue for both the general pediatric population and youth athletes, challenges exist in obtaining objective diagnoses of mTBI or quantifying the physiological implications of cumulative subconcussive (low-level) insults.

-Establishing a link between the clinical diagnoses and objective diagnostic tools that are sensitive over a spectrum of pathophysiologies (from a minimally subconcussed child to those that experience many subconcussive events or are clinically diagnosed with a concussion) are crucial in developing mitigation strategies.
+Establishing a link between the clinical diagnoses and objective diagnostic tools that are sensitive over a spectrum of pathophysiology is crucial in developing mitigation strategies.

 To accomplish this, the project team will assess local youth athletes with an oculomotor assessment routine that includes reflexive (pro-saccades), anti-saccades and memory-guided saccades, and compare these data to in-season documentation of concussions and levels of impact/practice exposure.

 Quantification of head impact exposure experienced by participants will require the use of questionnaires and an earpiece sensor (DASHR) developed at Duke.
 The sample population will include youth athletes from five years of age to the high school level.

 This will be the eighth year of an ongoing longitudinal study.
 On a yearly basis, the team has seen a relatively low number of concussions within its study.
 However, tracking and combining data on concussed individuals over multiple years will strengthen the study’s ability to ascertain differences between concussed and nonconcussed populations across multiple ages and levels of play.

 Peer-reviewed manuscripts; abstracts; presentations or posters at a local conference; national/international conferences; grant proposals